KDAB/hotspot/README.md

               perf.data
 ```

+### Import Export

+The `perf.data` file format is not self-contained.
+To analyze it, you need access
+to the executables and libraries of the profiled process, together with debug symbols.
+This makes it unwieldy to share such files across machines, e.g. to get the help from
+a colleague to investigate a performance issue, or for bug reporting purposes.

+Hotspot allows you to export the analyzed data, which is then fully self-contained.
+This feature is accessible via the "File > Save As" menu action.
+The data is then
+saved in a self-contained `*.perfparser` file.
+To import the data into hotspot again,
+just open that file directly in place of the original `perf.data` file.

+**Note:** The file format is _not_ yet stable.
+Meaning data exported by one version
+of hotspot can only be read back in by the same version.
+This problem will be
+resolved in the future, as time permits.

 ## Known Issues

 If anything breaks in the above and the output is less usable than `perf report`, please [report an issue on GitHub](https://github.com/KDAB/hotspot/issues).